Call:(08) 9250 4575

 Soil fertility can also be greatly impacted by pH levels.
 See our fact sheet on PH for more details.

 Budget bags of blended sheep & cow manure, and certified organic compost are available on our online shop.
 We also carry a range of garden supplies and organic garden products.

-Our range of soil mixes and soil improvers (which we make on site) are especially blended with top quality organic content, minerals, trace elements and beneficial microbes to suit nutritional needs of various plants.
+Our range of organic soil mixes and soil improvers (which we make on site) are especially blended with top quality organic content, minerals, trace elements and beneficial microbes to suit nutritional needs of various plants.
 Available bulk or bagged.
 Contact us to discuss your requirements.